progressivePRV/Events-MVC-Project/README.md

 # Events-MVC-Project

 This is an Events description web App Named as "Events With us".
 A user can create, delete and update the Events.
-It will shoe all the events categorized into categories.
+It will show all the events categorized into categories.

 ## Specification
 In this assignment, I have develop a fully functional web app using the MVC pattern, according to the following specifications: